 Hello!

 I’m Chris Krycho — a follower of Christ, a husband, and a dad.
-I’m a software engineer by trade; a theologian by vocation; and a writer, runner and cyclist, composer, and erstwhile podcaster by hobby.
+I’m a software engineer by trade; a theologian and composer by vocation; and a writer, runner and cyclist, and erstwhile podcaster by hobby.

 Hello!

 I’m Chris Krycho — a follower of Christ, a husband, and a dad.
-I’m a software engineer by trade; a theologian by vocation; and a writer, runner and cyclist, composer, and erstwhile podcaster by hobby.
+I’m a software engineer by trade; a theologian and composer by vocation; and a writer, runner and cyclist, and erstwhile podcaster by hobby.

 Last summer, I hired the Budapest Scoring Orchestra and recorded my fanfare.
 And now: you can listen to the recording!